noelcv/go-sockets/README.md

 # Go-WebSockets-React-Vite

-Quick exercise to test bidirectional communication between a Go Backend and a React Frontend bootstrapped using Websockets.
+Full-stack web-app to test bidirectional communication between a Go Backend and a React Frontend using Websockets.

 ## GO Backend